xodio/hm-def/README.md

 [sanctuary-type-classes](https://github.com/sanctuary-js/sanctuary-type-classes)
 and you can create your own.

-To use HM definitions with type class constaints you should provide `typeClasses` option with classes you’d like to use later:
+To use HM definitions with type class constraints you should provide `typeClasses` option with classes you’d like to use later:

 ```javascript